Regency era: Social reforms

 The Poor laws were reformed.
 By the early 19th century, the existing "Old Poor Law" (1601) was criticised as unworkable and too expensive because it primarily used "outdoor relief"—cash aid given to the poor in their homes.
 Critics argued this practice was overly generous and promoted idleness.
 In 1834 Parliament therefore passed the Poor Law Amendment Act introducing a radical shift as outdoor relief was largely abolished.
 The major innovation was the workhouse for full-time confinement.
 Living conditions within the workhouse were made deliberately worse than the bad conditions faced by paupers.
 The decentralised parish system was replaced by a centralised structure run by the new "Poor Law Commission" in London.
 Some 15,000 parishes were grouped into 600 new "Poor Law Unions".
 The new workhouses were designed to be deliberately grim: families were separated, inmates wore uniforms, performed monotonous labour, and lived under strict discipline.
 The reforms were met with significant unpopularity and opposition, especially among the working poor in industrial areas.
 Nevertheless this harsh system remained the primary form of welfare until it was gradually modified and eventually replaced by modern, more humane welfare provisions in the 20th century.

 The long debate on Emancipation of the British West Indies was climaxed in 1833 with the abolition of slavery in the West Indies colonies to take effect in 1834.
 Owners were fully compensated, and freed slaves became paid apprentices.

 Economic reforms

-The Great Reform Act of 1832, while primarily a political reform, gave industrial towns like Manchester, Birmingham and Leeds representation in Parliament, allowing industrialists and merchants to push for policies favouring economic growth, improved infrastructure, and labour laws.
+The Reform Act 1832, while primarily a political reform, gave industrial towns like Manchester, Birmingham and Leeds representation in Parliament, allowing industrialists and merchants to push for policies favouring economic growth, improved infrastructure, and labour laws.
 The Factory Acts introduced protections for workers, particularly children.